dompepin/swiftui-exploration/README.md

 <img src="https://github.com/dompepin/swiftui-exploration/blob/main/Documentation/ExamplesImages/DragAndDropItemProviderVStackExampleView.gif" width="250">

 Pros:
+* Lots of control over drag animations
+* You control the layout of the item you are dragging.
+* You can drag between sections
 * iOS15+

 Cons:
 * You lose some of the out-of-the box functionality of the list: delete, move, edit.
-* I could not get the drop action to recognize the Item UType.
-This issue was addressed by storing the dragged item in the drag closure.
-* Cannot choose how to render the view you are dragging.

 ##### Drag and dropping using a VStack and Transferable